JamesDHW/Article---Gatsby-Blog/src/blog/2021/08/building-your-own-blog-with-gatsby-and-github-pages/index.md

 Now Gatsby is querying data from all our `MarkdownRemark`s and passing the information through to the `IndexPage` to show all our blog previews.

-# Step 5 - Generating pages from markdown files
+# Generating pages from markdown files

 As Gatsby serves static websites, all the pages that we want to generate dynamically get created at build-time.
 Gatsby will run any script held within the `gatsby-node.js` file on build of the project - this is where we will tell Gatsby to generate our pages.